AnimMouse/setup-restic/README.md

 With this action, you can now manipulate your restic repository like check or prune on GitHub Actions.

-This action only supports Ubuntu virtual environments yet.

 ## Usage
 To use `restic`, run this action before `restic`.